 - No later than March 20, the budget officer prepares and files a tentative budget with the Village Clerk. - No later than March 31, the Village Clerk submits the tentative budget to the Board of Trustees for the fiscal year commencing the following June 1.
-The tentative budget includes proposed expenditures and the proposed means of financing them. - A public hearing is required to be held on or before April 15 in order to obtain taxpayer comments. - By May 1 the Board of Trustees is required to adopt a budget and appended salary and wage schedule. - The Village Clerk-Treasurer exercises administrative budgetary control throughout the year.
+The tentative budget includes proposed expenditures and the proposed means of financing them.

+- A public hearing is required to be held on or before April 15 in order to obtain taxpayer comments. - By May 1 the Board of Trustees is required to adopt a budget and appended salary and wage schedule. - The Village Clerk-Treasurer exercises administrative budgetary control throughout the year.
 Adjustment of programs or appropriations is made only after an appropriation and transfer resolution is adopted by the Board of Trustees.
 The Board of Trustees, pursuant to the laws of the State of New York, has the authority to establish rates for water and sewer department services. - During the fiscal year, the Village Board can legally amend the operating budgets and is empowered to implement supplemental appropriations.
 Budget amendments are required for object level budgetary control.
 All modifications to the budget must be approved by the Village Board.
 Revisions to the budget were made throughout the year.

-Deficit Fund Balance-At May 31, 2018, the Village's Capital Projects Fund reported a total fund balance deficit of \$1,467,914.
-The deficit primarily occurs since certain projects are temporarily financed through interfund loans and bond anticipation notes ("BANs"), which do not qualify for treatment as a long-term liability.
-Accordingly, the BANs are reported as a fund liability in the Capital Projects Fund balance sheet (rather than an inflow on the statement of revenues, expenditures, and changes in fund balances).
-When the cash from the BANs is spent, expenditures are reported and fund balance is reduced.
+Deficit Fund Balance-At May 31, 2019, the Village's Capital Projects Fund reported a total fund balance deficit of \$904,206.
+The deficit primarily occurs since certain projects are temporarily advanced funds through interfund loans.
 The deficit will be eliminated as resources are obtained (e.g., from grant revenues, long-term debt issuances, and transfers in).